StyleCaster/pyjenkins/CONTRIBUTING.rst

 3. The pull request should work for Python 2.7, and 3.2.
 Check https://travis-ci.org/stylecaster/pyjenkins/pull_requests
    and make sure that the tests pass for all supported Python versions.
+4. The pull request should be against the 'develop' branch.

 Tips
 ----